cea-hpc/modules/CONTRIBUTING.rst

 * Create a branch to identify the issue or feature you would like to work on
 * Using your favorite editor, make your changes, `committing as you go`_.
 * Comply to the `coding conventions of this project <coding-conventions_>`_.
+* Your Tcl code has to be compatible with Tcl version 8.4 and above (see `Tcl 8.4 commands reference`_)
 * Include tests that cover any code changes you make.
 Make sure the test fails without your patch.
 * `Run the tests <running-the-tests_>`_ and `verify coverage <running-test-coverage_>`_.